zxhrxm/introduction-to-array-for-each-js-intro-000/README.md

 ## Functions as Arguments

 When a language allows functions to be used as arguments, we say that the language treats functions as **first-class objects**.
-Oftentimes, these functions server as **callbacks**, which do just what their name implies: they are _called back_, potentially with arguments, and do their work on bits of data that weren't available outside of the function.
+Oftentimes, these functions serve as **callbacks**, which do just what their name implies: they are _called back_, potentially with arguments, and do their work on bits of data that weren't available outside of the function.

 For example, let's say that we have a function for logging the square of a number called, appropriately enough, `square`.